ScopeLift/umbra-protocol/README.md

 ### Contributions

 Contributions to Umbra are welcome!
 Fork the project, create a new branch from master, and open a PR.
+Always run the [lint checks](#linting-and-formatting) after making changes and before opening or updating a PR.
 Ensure the project can be fast-forward merged by rebasing if necessary.

 ## License